JorgeAugusto/ParserNG/README.md

 <p>
 ParserNG uses its very own implementation of a symbolic differentiator.

-  It performs symbolic differentiation of expressions behind the scenes and the computes the differential coefficient of the function at some supplied x-value.
+  It performs symbolic differentiation of expressions behind the scenes and then computes the differential coefficient of the function at some supplied x-value.

   <b>To differentiate a function, do:</b>